aherbert/gdsc-smlm/docs/model_plugins.rst

 The ``Benchmark Filter Analysis`` plugin is designed to test the results filtering available in the ``Peak Fit`` plugin.
 The principle is that simulated localisations are identified as candidates for fitting and then fitted using the same routines available in ``Peak Fit``.
 This is done using the ``Filter Spot Data`` and ``Fit Spot Data`` plugins.
 The results can then be subjected to different filters to determine the best filter.

+This plugin is similar to the ``Benchmark Filter Parameters`` plugin.
+Searching all parameters that control filtering of fitting results is computationally intractable.
+The search has been split into optimising the parameters for the result filter (``Benchmark Filter Analysis``) and optimising the parameters that control a single result filter (``Benchmark Filter Parameters``).
+Alternating the optimisation of the two sets of parameters can be done using the ``Iterate Filter Analysis`` plugin (see :numref:`%s<model_plugins:Iterate Filter Analysis>`).

 .. index:: input filters

 Input Filters